 In that same-sized serving of sauerkraut, you only get 27 calories, according to USDA.
 And we all know that when we cut back on the number of calories we eat (and, of course, keep up with the number that we burn), that calorie deficit is how you lose weight.

-Another reason that going lower-calorie helps with weight loss: Research shows that when you dial back your portions at one meal, you don't necessarily eat more later on.
+Another reason going lower-calorie helps with weight loss: Research shows when you dial back your portions at one meal, you don't necessarily eat more later on.
 For instance, in a February 2020 study in in the International Journal of Behavioral Nutrition and Physical Activity when a small group of adults cut down their main meal portions to "smaller than normal," they didn't end up eating more (and making up for those calories lost) at other meals or snacks.

 3. It Has Probiotics